The following rules have been updated and revised by the Flag Officers and Board of Directors in April 2015.

-4. John Deere Gators are strictly for use by the Flag Officers and the Board for Club Business.
+4. John Deere Gators are strictly for use by the Flag Officers and Directors for Club Business.
 However, the Gators will be made available for use by Chairpersons hosting events.

-5. No one under the age of 16 should operate any Club vehicle at any time, unless accompanied by an adult of at lest 18 years of age.
+5. No one under the age of 16 should operate any Club vehicle at any time, unless accompanied by an adult of at least 18 years of age.

 6. No vehicle, Club or otherwise shall be permitted to be left unattended between boats and the picnic tables unless for loading and unloading purposes.

 7. When an electric golf cart is needed for a member’s mobility needs, it must be requested and approved from a Flag Officer.
 Any approval and use of carts for a member’s mobility needs must take into account other members who may also need the cart for mobility needs.
 All members who have been given approval to use the cart by a Flag Officer in this manner are expected to willingly share the vehicle, and must communicate and coordinate with others to assure equal access to the cart and conform with each other’s schedules and needs.
 No one member shall be approved or allowed to have exclusive use of an electric golf cart for the day.
 When not needed, or otherwise not in use, the Cart must be returned to the garage and placed on the charger.